Diabetic retinopathy

 In diabetic retinopathy, the severe ischemia of the retina (blood supply deficient) leads to abnormal blood growth, a process called proliferative retinopathy.
 These abnormal blood vessels often rupture causing vitreous hemorrhage and with further grow leads to tractional retinal detachment, which has an unfavorable visual outcomes even after major surgery.

-The easiest way to stop the neovascularization is to perform a proper fundus laser treatment, called panretinal photocoagulation.
-By treating the most ischemic peripheral parts of the retina, the proportion of areas supplied with blood improves, thereby causing the regression of the abnormal blood vessels.
-The entire treatment of the fundus usually can be done in 4-6 sessions, but with modern devices (Navilas Laser System or Iridex Pattern Scanning Laser) I can do it in up to 1-2 sessions.
-Nor can the fact that the patient’s pain sensation is significantly lower be neglected, since compared to conventional devices it is sufficient the application of one-fifth of energy intensity to achieve the effect.
+The entire treatment of the fundus usually can be done in 4-6 sessions, but with modern devices (like Navilas Laser System) I can do it in up to 1-2 sessions.
+The patient’s pain sensation is significantly lower compared to conventional devices, since it is sufficient the application of one-fifth of energy intensity to achieve the effect.

 ophtalmologie moderne